mkner/robo-pid/docs/interface.rst

  .. method:: getPid(signal_ref, signal)

-   Returns the results of the PID equation evaluation *since the last* call to this function.
-It is usually called at each timestep interval that is also synced to the measured signal that samples at the same timestep interval frequency.
-Calculation & persistent values depend on mode
+   Returns the results of the PID equation evaluation **since the last** call to this function.
+It is usually called at each timestep interval that is synced to the measured signal that samples at the same timestep interval frequency.
+Calculation, accumulative and persistent values depend on the mode setting.

    :param: signal_ref - reference signal value
    :param: signal  - current measured signal value